Annas

-Annas (also Ananus or Ananias; חָנָן, Ḥānān; Ἅννας, Hánnas; 23/22 BC – death date unknown, probably around AD 40) was appointed by the Roman legate Quirinius as the first High Priest of the newly formed Roman province of Judaea in AD 6 – just after the Romans had deposed Archelaus, Ethnarch of Judaea, thereby putting Judaea directly under Roman rule.
+Annas ben Seth (also called Ananus חָנָן, Ḥānān; Ἅννας, Hánnas) was High Priest of Judaea from 6 AD to 15 AD.

+He was appointed by the Roman legate Quirinius just after the Romans had deposed Archelaus, Ethnarch of Judaea, thereby putting Judaea directly under Roman rule.

-Annas appears in the Gospels and Passion plays as a high priest before whom Jesus is brought for judgment, prior to being brought before Pontius Pilate.
+Annas appears in the Gospels and Passion plays as a High Priest before whom Jesus is brought for judgment, prior to being brought before Pontius Pilate.

 The sacerdotal family

-The terms of Annas, Caiaphas, and the five brothers are:
+Annas, his five sons, and his son-in-law Caiaphas, were all appointed as High Priest at some time in their lives.
+The terms of the seven men were as follows;

-Ananus (or Annas), son of Seth (6–15)
+Ananus (Annas), son of Seth (6–15)

-Annas served officially as High Priest for ten years (AD 6–15), when at the age of 36 he was deposed by the procurator Valerius Gratus.
+Annas served officially as High Priest for ten years (AD 6–15), and was then deposed by the procurator Valerius Gratus.
 Yet while having been officially removed from office, he remained as one of the nation's most influential political and social individuals, aided greatly by the fact that his five sons and his son-in-law Caiaphas all served at sometime as High Priests.
 His death is unrecorded.
 His son Annas the Younger, also known as Ananus the son of Ananus, was assassinated in AD 66 for advocating peace with Rome.